English Curriculum

 World Literature is a one-semester course designed to expose students to cultures, experiences, and traditions from around the world through the literature of those cultures.
 Various genres will be explored including short stories, nonfiction, poems, and plays.
 Emphasis will be placed on increasing reading proficiency, expanding the students' vocabulary, and finding common concerns and themes across cultural lines.
 Students will also compose weekly Reading/Viewing Journals in which the student will record reactions for material read/viewed outside of class assignments.

-11th Grade English – Speech
+11th Grade English – Speech & Persuasive Writing (phased out in 2015)

 11th Grade English – American Literature

-The material will be approached chronologically beginning with the early colonists.
+American Literature will be approached chronologically beginning with the early colonists.
 Emphasis will be placed upon the development of the writing into an American art form.
 Important authors will be studied from each period of American writing.
 Literary terms pertinent to each unit will also be studied.
 Students will learn to recognize specific literary genre, construct essays of various types, and write and recognize types of poetry.

 English 12 – Writing & Research